 How to Build DIY Industrial Pipe Shelves

-I used the black steel metal pipes, which if not painted and sealed, will rust over time.
-I was ok with this, but if you don’t want yours to rust you can prime it and paint with a Rustoleum Paint.
+I used the black pipes, which if not painted and sealed, will rust over time.
+I was ok with this, but if you don’t want yours to rust you can prime it and paint it with Rustoleum Paint.

 These shelves are petty heavy so you will want to make sure they are properly secured to the wall.
 Once you have determined where the shelves will be located focus on where the metal flange will be, then mark inside each of the screw holes with a pencil.
 Making sure you are level (which is extremely important with these shelves), insert your drywall anchors into your markings and hang the flange.
 The flanges do not come with screws so make sure your screw head is large enough for the holes provided.
 Repeat for the 2nd flange.

-Once the flanges have been attached, screw on the metal pipes on to them.
+Once the flanges have been attached with a drill and screw, screw on the metal pipes onto them.

 Attach the pipe caps to the end of the metal pipes.